samuelthen/phifi-ripple/README.md

 ---

-🌍 Give once.
-Track forever.
+🌍 Give with purpose.
+Track with proof.
 Know your impact.
 That's PhiFi.